CDCgov/prime-public-health-data-infrastructure/docs/decisions/0013-microsoft-fhir-converter.md

 - Open source and actively maintained by Microsoft.

 Cons:
-- Installation requires building from source.
+- At this time, we are opting to have users install the converter themselves, which requires building from source.
 - Written in C# with .NET framework making integration with PHDI's primarily Python based work challenging.
 - Non-Windows users must have .NET installed.